karthikb19/EnsembleLearning/README.md

 Most implementations use scikit-learn but for boosting I do use XGBoost

+# Medium Article
+The medium article corresponding to this repo is at this [link](https://medium.com/@karthikmbhargav/the-power-of-ensemble-learning-2ad5186bcf06)

 # Learning Path:
 To learn more go through the notebooks in the following order
 1. Voting Classifier